Woman receiving professional laser hair removal treatment in a clean med spa, showcasing comfort and modern cosmetic technology.

 Science and Technology of Laser Hair Removal

-Suitable for a range of skin types, the diode laser excels with coarse hair, offering deep penetration for robust results.
+• Diode Laser (810 nm): Suitable for a range of skin types, the diode laser is particularly effective for coarse hair and offers deep penetration.

-Not a true laser, IPL uses broad-spectrum light, which is less precise but adaptable for various hair types.
+• IPL/BBL (Broadband Light): Not a true laser, IPL uses broad-spectrum light.
+It’s less precise but adaptable for various hair types.

 How Lasers Target Hair Follicles